typesense/typesense-website/docs-site/content/guide/docsearch.md

 :::tip Tip: Usage on Non-Documentation Sites
-Even though DocSearch was originally built for Documentation sites, it can actually be used for any site that has structured, hierarchical and consistent HTML markup (maybe using a common set of templates) across pages.
+Even though DocSearch was originally built for Documentation sites, it can actually be used for any site that has structured, hierarchical and consistent HTML markup across pages.
 :::

 ## Step 1: Set up DocSearch Scraper